 There are currently no existing or planned transit facilities within 1⁄2 mile of the site.
-There are currently no existing or planned bicycle facilities within 3⁄4 mile of the proposed development.
-The developer is proposing a five-foot wide sidewalk to be constructed on one side of all access roads.
+There are currently no existing or planned bicycle facilities off-site within 3⁄4 miles of the proposed development.
+The developer is proposing the following on-site sidewalk system; a five-foot wide sidewalk will be constructed on one side of all access roads.